Gerald Gardner: Ceylon and Borneo: 1900–1911

-Malaya and World War I: 1911–26
+Malaya and World War I: 1911–1926

 Arriving in Singapore, he initially planned to return to Ceylon, but was offered a job working as an assistant on a rubber plantation in Perak, northern Malaya, and decided to take it, working for the Borneo Company.
 Arriving in the area, he decided to supplement this income by purchasing his own estate, Bukit Katho, on which he could grow rubber; initially sized at 450 acres, Gardner purchased various pieces of adjacent land until it covered 600 acres.

 Here, Gardner made friends with an American man known as Cornwall, who had converted to Islam and married a local Malay woman.
 Through Cornwall, Gardner was introduced to many locals, whom he soon befriended, including members of the Senoi and Malay peoples.
-Cornwall invited Gardner to make the Shahada, the Muslim confession of faith, which he did; it allowed him to gain the trust of locals, although would he would never become a practising Muslim.
+Cornwall invited Gardner to make the Shahada, the Muslim confession of faith, which he did; it allowed him to gain the trust of locals, although he would never become a practising Muslim.
 Cornwall was however an unorthodox Muslim, and his interest in local peoples included their magical and spiritual beliefs, to which he also introduced Gardner, who took a particular interest in the kris, a ritual knife with magical uses.

 In 1915, Gardner again joined a local volunteer militia, the Malay States Volunteer Rifles.
 Although between 1914 and 1918 World War I was raging in Europe, its effects were little felt in Malaya, apart from the 1915 Singapore Mutiny.
 Gardner was keen to do more towards the war effort and in 1916 once again returned to Britain.
-He attempted to join the British Navy, but was turned down due to ill health.
+He attempted to join the Royal Navy but was turned down due to ill health.
 Unable to fight on the front lines, he began working as an orderly in the Voluntary Aid Detachment (VAD) in the First Western General Hospital, Fazakerley, located on the outskirts of Liverpool.

 He was working in the VAD when casualties came back from the Battle of the Somme and he was engaged in looking after patients and assisting in changing wound dressings.
 He soon had to give this up when his malaria returned, and so decided to return to Malaya in October 1916 because of the warmer climate.